 After that, they will feed in an epidural catheter (a tube — it’s just about the side of spaghetti noodle, and is flexible) that will hang-out in your back until you’ve had the baby — and that replaces the needle.

-That little tube will carry the medicine into your epidural space (which is not the same space your spinal cord is in) until we stop it or it gets pulled out.
+That little tube (called an epidural catheter) will carry the medicine into your epidural space (which is not the same space your spinal cord is in) until we stop it or it gets pulled out.
 It’s sort of like an IV in your back.

 The medicine is pushed in via a small tube in your back through a pump — very similar to how your IV goes into your arm.
 This makes it a very reliable method of pain control.
 The actual pain medication given in the epidural space does NOT last a long time, but we pump in new medication until we turn it off.